zvolin/ethereum-canister/README.md

 ## Cost analysis

-The measurements below were taken using a local `dfx` network setup.
-They included additional logs and logic in the canister's code and its dependencies.
+The measurements presented below were acquired through a local dfx network setup.
+These measurements encompass supplementary logs and logic integrated into the canister's code and its dependencies.
 Those measurements are not precise and shouldn't be taken as truth, rather just to shed some light on the potential costs.

 |                            | call cost [cycles] | payments [cycles] |  instructions | https outcalls |
 |:---------------------------|-------------------:|------------------:|--------------:|---------------:|